 Cooperating with partners

 The Alliance engages actively to enhance international security through partnership with relevant countries and other international organisations.
 NATO's partnership programmes are therefore designed as a tool to provide effective frameworks for dialogue, consultation and coordination.
 They contribute actively to NATO's arms control, non-proliferation and disarmament efforts.

 Examples of institutionalised fora of the aforementioned cooperation include the Euro-Atlantic Partnership Council, the NATO-Ukraine Commission, the NATO-Georgia Commission and the Mediterranean Dialogue.
-NATO also consults with countries in the broader Middle East region which take part in the Istanbul Cooperation Initiative, as well as with partners across the globe.
+NATO also consults with countries in the broader Middle East region that take part in the Istanbul Cooperation Initiative, as well as with partners across the globe.

 International outreach activities

-Of particular importance is NATO's outreach to and cooperation with the United Nations (UN), the European Union (EU), and other regional organisations and multilateral initiatives that address WMD proliferation.
-Continued cooperation with regional organisations such as the Organization for Security and Co-operation in Europe (OSCE) can contribute to efforts to encourage member states to comply with relevant international agreements.
+Of particular importance is NATO's outreach to and cooperation with the United Nations (UN), the European Union (EU) and other regional organisations and multilateral initiatives that address WMD proliferation.
+Continued cooperation with regional organisations such as the Organization for Security and Cooperation in Europe (OSCE) can contribute to efforts to encourage member states to comply with relevant international agreements.

 The North Atlantic Council, NATO’s principal political decision-making body, has overall authority on Alliance policy and activity in countering WMD proliferation.
 The Council is supported by a number of NATO committees and groups, which provide strategic assessments and policy advice and recommendations.